NSTiwari/FarmScan-using-Gemini/README.md

 ## Steps to run:

-1. Clone the repository on your local machine.
+1. Clone the repository on your local machine
 2. Open the project in Android Studio.
 3. Get the Gemini API key from [Google AI Studio](https://makersuite.google.com/app/apikey) and paste it in the ```Android_App/app/src/main/java/com/example/farmscan/GenerativeAiViewModelFactory.kt``` file on **Line 26**.
 4. Build the project.